 5. SQL-First Organizations Companies with deep SQL expertise but limited Python/Spark knowledge deploy faster on Snowflake.
 The learning curve doesn’t block business value.

-ROI Comparison: Real Business Impact
+Total Cost: ROI and Business Impact

 Let’s talk about actual return on investment, not just features.